38 B2B Cold Calling Tips for Sales Success in 2023

 You know the power of the phone in sales, but did you think about actually texting your prospects?
-According to a 2017 report called The State of SMS, by 2020 48.7 million people will have opted in to receive text messages from businesses.
+According to a 2017 report called The State of SMS, by now 48.7 million people will have opted in to receive text messages from businesses.
 That's a HUGE number, so why not add this to your toolkit?

 There are so many reasons why SMS can change your sales game.
 For one, no other medium has the reach rate of text messaging.
-Emails might get caught up in spam, phone calls might go unanswered—but text messages almost always get read.
+Emails might get caught up in spam, and phone calls might go unanswered—but text messages almost always get read.

 If you're ready to start texting your leads today, sign up for a free 14-day trial of Close.

 Learn more about using SMS to do cold outreach and follow up with prospects: